sinesy/GitBookLegacy/tensorflow.md

 In thefirst panel, some properties are required:

-* Topic, identifying the current model; the model name is defined per tenant \(company id\), site and environment.
+* **Topic**, identifying the current model; the model name is defined per tenant \(company id\), site and environment.

-* Description
+* **Description**

-* Totalnumber of possible solutions\(e.g. 2 for the geometric problem described above\)
+* **Total number of possible solutions** \(e.g. 2 for the geometric problem described above\)

-* Bucket name, in Google Cloud Storage, where all CSV files will be saved, defined as a directory in Platform
+* **Bucket name**, in Google Cloud Storage, where all CSV files will be saved, defined as a directory in Platform

-* Number oftraining steps\(default value: 1000\), used to repeat multiple times the examples provided in input
+* **Number of training steps**\(default value: 1000\), used to repeat multiple times the examples provided in input

-* Number ofnodes per layer\(default value: 10\)
+* **Number of nodes per layer **\(default value: 10\)

-* Optional server-side javascriptaction to execute after a prediction, for example to read the solutions just reckoned and use them somewhere, together with other application data.
+* **Optional server-side javascript action to execute after a prediction**, for example to read the solutions just reckoned and use them somewhere, together with other application data.

 ![](https://lh6.googleusercontent.com/RP6hjI7szAyxAYEcEJBlAhVMUto9bzAfDwD9y5fmutkDYY8jIruiUT-SwgIZ48zzOats7mkP8m6AW-qLtpku8Yj_ULaDplfjqB9zvhXwZX7jM7jtFffcFsyqQcixFzGHfr7-fj4X)

-Once filled out all required information, the wizard prompts asecond panel, where a description must be provided for each solution, representing something understandable for the end user.
+Once filled out all required information, the wizard prompts a second panel, where a description must be provided for each solution, representing something understandable for the end user.

 In the previous panel the total number of solutions has been prompted: here it is need to fill out as many descriptions as the number of specified solutions.

 ![](https://lh6.googleusercontent.com/GpKrK7uWsi9jfthBqKqbrFvo3sfxNg253iR6H1aXXqXerORge0IpVEIey0MoLtWz6Bnh5X0s7o7gSSMwcEME4CsnVc6BLikkf0uOr1sQHULuaaXkr-yIsnt07ANpbeAaAiIMnQr6)

-Finally, thethird panelin the wizard, “Data Extraction” allows to define a SQL query to use to fetch data for the training/testing, in terms of problems \(not solutions too\).
+Finally, the third panel in the wizard, “Data Extraction” allows to define a SQL query to use to fetch data for the training/testing, in terms of problems \(not solutions too\).

 A “Test Query “ button can be used to test the correct syntax of the typed query.